+Baby, It’s Cold Outside!
 When the temperature drops, older adults run a higher risk of health problems and injuries related to the weather, including hypothermia, frostbite, and falls in ice and snow.
-It’s important that they, and those who care for them, take certain precautions at this time of year.
-Here’s what you need to know.
+Like most things in life, it is better to be prepared.
+Here are a few precautions everyone should take, especially older adults, this time of year.

-Know the Warning Signs of hypothermia: lots of shivering; cold skin that is pale or ashy; feeling very tired, confused and sleepy; feeling weak; problems walking; slowed breathing or heart rate.
+Warning Signs: cold skin that is pale or ashy; feeling very tired, confused and sleepy; feeling weak; problems walking; slowed breathing or heart rate.
 Call 911 if you think you or someone else has hypothermia.

-Note: Do not rely on shivering alone as a warning sign, since older people tend to shiver less or not at all as their body temperature drops.
+Note: Shivering is not a reliable warning sign because older people tend to shiver less or not at all when their body temperature drops.

-Stay Dry Wet clothing chills your body quickly
+- Stay dry because wet clothing chills your body more quickly.

-Wear Layers Wearing two or three thinner layers of loose-fitting clothing is warmer than a single layer of thick clothing.
-Always wear layers, as well as:
+- Dress Smart – protect your lungs from cold air.
+Layer up!
+Wearing 2 or 3 thinner layers of loose-fitting clothing is warmer than a single layer of thick clothing.
+Think about getting your thermals!

-Extreme cold can cause frostbite-damage to the skin that can go all the way down to the bone.
-Frostbite usually affects the nose, ears, cheeks, chin, fingers and toes.
+Frostbite occurs when your body experiences damage to the skin that can go all the way down to the bone.
+Not surprisingly, extreme cold can cause frostbite.
+It is most likely to occur on body parts farthest away from your heart.
+Common places include your nose, ears, cheeks, chin, fingers and toes.
 In severe cases, frostbite can result in loss of limbs.
-People with heart disease and other circulation problems are more likely to get frostbite.
+People with heart disease and other circulation problems are at a higher risk.

-Cover Up all parts of your body when you go outside.
+Cover Up!
+All parts of your body should be covered when you go out in the cold.
 If your skin turns red or dark or starts hurting, go inside right away.

-Know the Warning Signs of frostbite: skin that’s white or ashy (for people with darker skin) or grayish-yellow; skin that feels hard or waxy; numbness.
+Know the Warning Signs of frostbite: skin that’s white or ashy or grayish-yellow; skin that feels hard or waxy; numbness.
 If you think you or someone else has frostbite, call for medical help immediately.
-A person with frostbite may also have hypothermia, so check for those symptoms, too.

-If Frostbite Occurs place frostbitten parts of your body in warm (not hot) water.
+If Frostbite Occurs run the affected area under warm (not hot) water.

 Injury While Shoveling Snow

-When it’s cold, your heart works extra hard to keep you warm.
-Working hard, such as shoveling show, may put too much strain on your heart, especially if you have heart disease.
-Shoveling can also be dangerous if you have problems with balance, or “thin bones” (osteoporosis)
+It’s one of the evils of winter – snow shoveling.
+Just make sure that if you choose to shovel, you take some precautions.
+Remember, when it’s cold outside, your heart works double time to keep you warm.
+Strenuous activities like shoveling snow may put too much strain on your heart, especially if you have heart disease.
+Shoveling can also be dangerous if you have problems with balance or have “thin bones” (osteoporosis).

-Ask Your Healthcare Provider If It's Safe for you to shovel snow or do other hard work in the cold.
+Ask Your Healthcare Provider whether shoveling or other work in the snow is safe for you.